Louis Abramson: Astoria Center of Israel

 Abramson designed the Astoria Center of Israel, a synagogue located at 27–35 Crescent Street in Astoria, Queens.
 The two-story building was built in 1925–1926 as a religious school and community center associated with the adjacent Congregation Mishkan Israel synagogue and continues to be used for its original purpose.
 The building was listed on the National Register of Historic Places in 2009.
 It is two stories high with a façade of Flemish-bond striated red brick trimmed in cast stone designed to look like limestone, sitting on a masonry foundation.
-As with many American synagogues built in the 1920s, the design incorporates classical detailing along with Judaic symbols; the Magen David, a menorah, a kiddush cup, and hands in the traditional blessing gesture of the Kohanim.
+As with many American synagogues built in the 1920s, the design incorporates classical detailing along with Judaic symbols: the Magen David, a menorah, a kiddush cup, and hands in the traditional blessing gesture of the Kohanim.

 116 John Street

 In 1930, developer Julian Kovacs purchased adjacent lots at 1 Platt Street and 114 John Place in a sub-section of Manhattan's Financial District where many insurance companies have their offices.
-The lots totalled 11000 sqft with existing low-rise structures.
+The lots totaled 11000 sqft with existing low-rise structures.
 Kovacs hired Abramson to design an office tower which was ultimately constructed as 116 John Street; the Art Deco 35-story office building is listed on the National Register of Historic Places.

 Despite the stock market crash a year earlier, real estate development was ongoing in this area, Art Deco designs being popular, as an elegant expression of the Modernist style.
 Abramson's design included elements of Cubism and Futurism such as chevron patterns in the metal spandrels between the first and second stories, with setbacks as required by New York City's 1916 zoning code.